JingHHj/VLMim2latex/README.md

 - Validation dataset size: 5,000
 - Testing dataset size: 5,000

+ Note: Further explaination on the project please check the [report](./assets/report.pdf)

 ### Files:
 1. `lora.py`: Includes all the code for lora linear layers and lora model